 The ARLIS/NA Multimedia & Technology Reviews are available via the ARLIS/NA Commons.

 The ARLIS/NA Multimedia & Technology Reviews target projects, products, events, and issues within the broad realm of multimedia and technology related to arts scholarship, research, and librarianship.
 While assessing current products and projects, these reviews are also designed to engage the membership in a conversation about how technologies and multimedia are being or can be deployed within our profession and by our constituents.
-The reviews are published bi-monthly.
+The reviews are published quarterly.
 ISSN 2474-6673

 For more information, please email the co-editors.

 Multimedia & Technology Reviews targets projects, products, events, and issues within the broad realm of multimedia and technology related to arts scholarship, research, and librarianship.
 Topics range from traditional research databases and subject guides to films, mobile applications, video games, and online publications or projects.